Akhyata/covid_19_analysis_in_india/README.md

 - Incorporate more data sources for a comprehensive view of the pandemic.
 - Extend the project to monitor other public health crises and disasters.

-#### References:
-- List any sources, papers, or references consulted during the project.

-Now, your project descriptions are more organized and provide a clear understanding of your role and contributions.
-Make sure to adapt them to accurately reflect your experiences and achievements in each project.